 ANZ v Manasseh WASCA41

-In ANZ v Manasseh WASCA 41, the court had to decide if a second letter of The first step in agreeing to make a legally binding agreement.
-An offer must be accepted before there can be a legally enforceable contract.
-For example, a person can offer to sell their car for $5000 and a buyer can accept the offer and pay that purchase price. to a borrower (to increase the borrower’s loan facility limit) was a new or replacement arrangement, or a variation of the original loan agreement entered into by the borrower.
+In the case of ANZ v Manasseh WASCA 41, the court had to decide if a second letter of offer to a borrower (to increase the borrower’s loan facility limit) was a new or replacement arrangement, or a variation of the original loan agreement entered into by the borrower.
 The guarantor had given a guarantee to the bank in respect of the borrower’s original loan.
 The terms of the guarantee provided that the guarantor would not be liable for any new or replacement arrangements unless he consented to them.
-The guarantor refused to To agree to something being done, to approve an action or arrangement.
-See also informed consent. to guarantee payment of the second loan offer.
+The guarantor refused to consent to guarantee payment of the second loan offer.
 The bank allowed the borrower to draw funds under the second offer without obtaining the guarantor’s consent.
 The question arose if the guarantor was liable to pay the bank the borrower’s increased debt under the second loan offer.

-The Court of The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. decided that the second loan offer was a new agreement, which caused the The end of something.
-Contracts terminate when the parties have done what they agreed.
-A contract can also be terminated without being completed, for example if one party breaks the contract, or it is impossible to carry out. and replacement of the original loan agreement.
+The Court of Appeal decided that the second loan offer was a new agreement, which caused the termination and replacement of the original loan agreement.
 This meant that the guarantor was not liable to pay the borrower’s debt.
 Lenders must obtain the existing guarantor’s consent or enter into new guarantees when a borrower’s facility agreement is replaced.

 Guarantor goes bankrupt

-If a guarantor gave a guarantee (including a clause giving a legal mortgage) to a credit provider to secure a debtor’s debt, and the guarantor bankrupts after the credit provider called on the guarantee to be honoured, the When a debtor who cannot pay their debts has their money and property taken over and managed by a trustee who uses it to pay back creditors.
-The debtor is then called a bankrupt. makes no difference to the enforceability of the guarantee (see GE Commercial Corporation (Aust) Pty Ltd v Nichols as Trustee of Bankrupt All the property a person has, including real property and personal property.
-It is often used to describe property belonging to someone who has died, or the property of a bankrupt. of Lymn NSWSC 562 (13 April 2012)).
+If a guarantor gave a guarantee (including a clause giving a legal mortgage) to a credit provider to secure a debtor’s debt, and the guarantor bankrupts after the credit provider called on the guarantee to be honoured, the bankruptcy makes no difference to the enforceability of the guarantee (see GE Commercial Corporation (Aust) Pty Ltd v Nichols as Trustee of Bankrupt Estate of Lymn NSWSC 562 (13 April 2012)).

 - secures an amount that exceeds the debtor’s liabilities under the credit contract and the reasonable expenses to enforce the guarantee (s 60(1) NCC); or

-The most recent version of the Banking Code of Practice (‘Banking Code’), which has applied since 20 March 2020, contains additional protections for people who are, or may become, guarantors.
-The protections apply to customers of banks who are members of the Australian Banking Association (ABA); however, in determing disputes against non-member financial firms, the Australian Financial Complaints Authority (AFCA) may consider the Banking Code to be good industry practice.
+The most recent version of the Banking Code of Practice (‘Banking Code’) – which has applied since 12 December 2019 with amendments incorporated in 2020 and March 2021 – contains protections for people who are, or may become, guarantors under Part 7 of the NCC.
+The protections apply to customers of banks who are members of the Australian Banking Association (ABA); however, in determining disputes against non-member financial firms, the Australian Financial Complaints Authority (AFCA) may consider the Banking Code to be good industry practice (regs A.13.1(d), A.14.2(c) AFCA Rules).

 Some of the protections in the Banking Code that apply to guarantees signed after 1 July 2019 include: